-The amount of electric vehicles (EVs) on the road has increased significantly over the past decade or so, but only the most impressive and well-appointed models with a respectable amount of range have hit the market in the past few years.
-Because technology evolves so fast in this corner of the new car market, used examples’ values quickly drop to pennies on the dollar.
+The number of electric vehicles (EVs) on the road has grown dramatically over the past decade, but only the most impressive, well-equipped models with strong real-world range and low running costs have made a genuine impact in recent years.
+Because technology moves so quickly in this segment of the new car market, used examples can lose value rapidly — dropping to a fraction of their original sticker prices.

-What’s more, used EV tax credits from the federal government, plus some incentives and rebates from state governments, are music to any budget-minded motorists’ ears.
-As long as it’s a used EV that’s older than a 2023 model and costs less than $25,000 from the dealership, it could qualify for a $4,000 credit (subject to change).
+Even better, used EV tax credits from the federal government, combined with various state-level incentives and rebates, are welcome news for budget-conscious drivers.
+As long as the used EV is older than a 2023 model and is priced under $25,000 at the dealership, it may qualify for a $4,000 federal tax credit (subject to change).

 Chevrolet Bolt EV